fhemberger/prometheus-beginner-workshop/01-getting-started/README.md

 level=info ts=2018-01-08T09:02:06.828600133Z caller=main.go:371 msg="Server is ready to receive requests."
 ```

-Prometheus automatically looks for a configuration file `prometheus.yml` in the current directory and create a `data` directory there with its time series database.
+Prometheus automatically looks for a configuration file `prometheus.yml` in the current directory and creates a `data` directory in the same place for its time series database.

 If your config file has a different name or location, run Prometheus with the `--config.file=<filename>` instead.